There is no single solution when it comes to raising children to be kind.

 The quality of being friendly, generous & considerate

-Parenting advice is most definitely not in short supply, and I have tried several different approaches to teach my kids kindness over the years.
+Parenting advice is most definitely not in short supply these days!
+I have tried several different approaches to teach my kids kindness over the years.

 Unfortunately, we live in a world where bullying and being unkind is fast becoming an epidemic; Is there something we are missing?
 We spend so much time teaching rules and worrying about moral codes that it seems the basics of human society are often overlooked.
 Teaching kids how to be kind to each other seems so simple that we forget they need us to inspire them and lead by example.